 People experiencing homelessness or at risk of experiencing homelessness contact the Coordinated Point of Access/Homeless Hotline (CPOA/HH).
-CPOA/HH has specialists available 24 hours a day, 7 days a week to conduct a preliminary triage and assessment and explore diversion possibilities via a standardized Housing Crisis Assessment and diversion process.
+CPOA/HH has specialists available 24 hours a day, 7 days a week to conduct a preliminary triage and assessment and explore diversion possibilities via a standardized Housing Crisis Needs Assessment and diversion process.

 If diversion from literal homelessness is not possible for a single adult, CPOA/HH refers single adults who meet eligibility criteria to the most appropriate shelter.
 All CSB-funded shelters except Maryhaven Engagement Center are contractually obligated to coordinate services through CPOA/HH.
 If diversion is not possible for a family, CPOA/HH places the family on a standby list that is monitored throughout the day by Gladden Community House Family Diversion.
 Family Diversion will call all families on the standby list and attempt to divert the family again.
 If the family still cannot be diverted, Family Diversion will schedule a face-to-face meeting with the family to explore additional diversion options.
-CPOA/HH or Family Diversion staff may schedule an emergency overnight stay for a family only as needed to fully pursue diversion possibilities and only proceed to formal admission when all other options have been exhausted.
+CPOA/HH or Family Diversion staff may schedule an emergency overnight stay for a family only as FY2022 Version.1.0 (Effective 9/1/2021)

+needed to fully pursue diversion possibilities and only proceed to formal admission when all other options have been exhausted.
 Shelter staff determine each individual and family's immediate re-housing assistance needs and provide access to re-housing assistance using the HCRS standardized Housing Assistance Screening Tool (HAST) and coordinated access process.

-If CPOA/HH receives a call from someone in need of assistance because of domestic violence/dating violence, sexual assault, and/or stalking, the call specialist must connect that caller to an appropriate intervention hotline.
-Such services in Franklin County include CHOICES, Ohio Hispanic Coalition, Buckeye Region Anti-Violence Organization, Franklin County Prosecutor's Office Victim Witness Assistance, Sexual Assault Response Network of Central Ohio, Legal Aid Society of Columbus, Ohio Intimate Partner Violence Collaborative, and City Attorney's Office Domestic Violence/Stalking Unit.
-The process for assessing and referring a person experiencing domestic violence, dating violence, sexual assault, and/or stalking is as follows:
+If CPOA/HH receives a call from someone in need of assistance because of domestic violence/dating violence, sexual assault, human trafficking, and/or stalking, the call specialist must connect that caller to an appropriate intervention hotline.
+Such services in Franklin County include CHOICES, Ohio Hispanic Coalition, Buckeye Region Anti-Violence Organization, Franklin County Prosecutor's Office Victim Witness Assistance, The Salvation Army Help Trafficking Survivors, Sexual Assault Response Network of Central Ohio, The Ohio Sexual Violence Helpline, The Center for Family Safety and Healing, and City Attorney's Office Domestic Violence/Stalking Unit.
+The process for assessing and referring a person experiencing domestic violence, dating violence, sexual assault, human trafficking, and/or stalking is as follows:

-- Immediately write down the phone number that appears on the caller ID. - Assess the situation to ensure the caller's safety and the safety of those accompanying them.
+- ( Immediately write down the phone number that appears on the caller ID. - Assess the situation to ensure the caller's safety and the safety of those accompanying them.
 If the caller is not safe or indicates that the abuser will return soon, advise them to hang up and dial 9-1-1.
-If the caller is in a safe place, continue with the procedure. - Depending on the severity of the immediate situation: - Request that another call specialist contact 9-1-1 (never disconnect from the initial caller); - Contact the appropriate intervention hotline without disconnecting from the initial caller; ensure that the eligibility and operation hours meet the current need; - o Give the phone number to the caller and have him/her call on his/her own; - Provide transportation assistance for the caller to access emergency shelter (as needed). - If the assessment reveals that the caller is in immediate danger but he/she refuses to receive referrals from you or disconnects the call, notify the appropriate domestic violence intervention hotline and/or 9-1-1 immediately.
+If the caller is in a safe place, continue with the procedure. - Depending on the severity of the immediate situation: - Request that another call specialist contact 9-1-1 (never disconnect from the initial caller); - Contact the appropriate intervention hotline without disconnecting from the initial caller; ensure that the eligibility and operation hours meet the current need: - Give the phone number to the caller and have him/her call on his/her own; - Provide transportation assistance for the caller to access emergency shelter (as needed). - If the assessment reveals that the caller is in immediate danger but he/she refuses to receive referrals from you or disconnects the call, notify the appropriate domestic violence intervention hotline and/or 9-1-1 immediately.